-When we look back at the past ten years, the loosening of the computational constraints on Bayesian statistics brought by the MCMC methodology is enormous.
-A much wider range of models and assumptions have been processed by Bayesian means, thanks to these computational advances, as the contributions to this special issue of Statistical Science readily assesses.
-Despite noteworthy and sustained efforts to bring these new tools closer to everyday practice, like the extensive BUGS software, there still is some reluctance to use MCMC algorithms for both programming and reliability/convergence issues.
-It may thus be that the recourse to this advanced form of importance sampling, built on the expertise acquired during the development of MCMC algorithms while preserving the unbiasedness perspective that appeals to many statisticians, will overcome this reluctance and allow for further advances in the (Bayesian) exploration of complexity.
+Performances of SMC and simulated annealing (SA) optimization algorithms obtained over 50 iterations enormous.
+A much wider range of models and assumptions has been processed by Bayesian means, thanks to these computational advances, as the contributions to this special issue of Statistical Science readily assess.
+Despite noteworthy and sustained efforts to bring these new tools closer to everyday practice (such as the extensive BUGS software), there still is some reluctance to use MCMC algorithms for both programming and reliability/convergence reasons.
+It may thus be that the recourse to the advanced form of importance sampling, which is built on the expertise acquired during the development of MCMC algorithms and preserves the unbiasedness perspective that appeals to many statisticians, will overcome this reluctance and allow for further advances in the (Bayesian) exploration of complexity.

 Algorithm SMC SA

-Mean of the

-log-post. values -326.12 -328.87
+Mean of the log-post. values -326.12 -328.87

-Stan. dev. of the 0.12 1.48
+Stan. dev. of the log-post. values 0.12 1.48

-log-post. values